-2018 Essure Lawsuit News: In July 2018, Bayer announced that it would discontinue the sale of Essure permanent birth control devices in the United States by December 31, 2018.
+2018 Essure Lawsuit News: As of August 2018, more than 17,000 women have filed lawsuits against Bayer, and the company recently announced discontinuation of Essure permanent birth control devices in the United States by December 31, 2018.
 If you have suffered from a severe side effect of an Essure implant, talk to a birth control lawyer now to see if you are eligible for compensation.

-Upwards of 16,000 lawsuits have been filed against Essure, a birth control device consisting of two metal coils implanted in the fallopian tubes.
-Plaintiffs claim its manufacturer, Bayer Healthcare, didn’t warn patients of the potential severe complications.
+More than 17,000 lawsuits have been filed against Bayer over Essure, a birth control device consisting of two metal coils implanted in the fallopian tubes.
+Plaintiffs claim its manufacturer, Bayer Healthcare, didn’t warn patients of the potentially severe complications.
 In July 2018, Bayer announced that it was going to discontinue all sales of Essure in the U.S. by the end of the year.

 Unfortunately, a lot of people have experienced severe side effects and complications from Essure after implantation.
-These problems including everything from pelvic pain and allergic reactions to a need for additional surgeries to remove the device or repair organs damaged by the birth control implant.
+Essure problems include everything from pelvic pain and allergic reactions to a need for additional surgeries to remove the device or repair organs damaged by the birth control implant.

 Most Common Essure Complications and Side Effects

 - Hair loss

 - Severe or chronic pain